 By joining the Honor Roll, companies not only receive national recognition of their efforts, they have the exclusive opportunity to spotlight star employee mentors walking the walk by nominating them for the Corporate Leadership, Excellence in Mentoring Award.
 MENTOR recognizes employee mentor nominations exclusively from Honor Roll companies, one of whom is selected to receive the national award at the National Mentoring Summit, the annual event convening over 1,000 practitioners, advocates, and philanthropic partners to advance mentoring nationwide.

-Members will also have the opportunity to be spotlighted as models for how companies are making change through mentoring in:
+Members have the opportunity to be spotlighted as models for how companies are making change through mentoring in:

 To learn more about the Honor Roll and Corporate Leadership, Excellence in Mentoring Award, please contact Daniel Horgan, Senior Director of Corporate Engagement, at firstname.lastname@example.org.